Amnesty for young asylum seekers strains Dutch coalition

-THE HAGUE, Netherlands (AP) — Dutch Prime Minister Mark Rutte’s four-party ruling coalition is struggling to reach agreement over whether to call a temporary halt to deportations of young asylum seekers.
+THE HAGUE, Netherlands (AP) — Dutch Prime Minister Mark Rutte’s four-party ruling coalition was struggling Tuesday to reach agreement over whether to call a temporary halt to deportations of young asylum seekers.

 The dispute pits Rutte’s center-right People’s Party for Freedom and Democracy against three junior coalition partners that want an end to deportations until a commission investigating the issue publishes its findings later this year.

-The issue has parallels with the political wrangling in the United States over the status of so-called “dreamers.”
+The issue has parallels with the political wrangling in the United States over the status of so-called “dreamers” — the name given by some to people who were brought to the U.S. illegally as children or came with families who overstayed visas.

-The leaders of the four ruling parties are expected to meet Tuesday, a day after what they described as “constructive” discussions on the divisive issue.
+The leaders of the four ruling parties were expected to meet Tuesday, a day after what they described as “constructive” discussions on the divisive issue.

 Most Read Nation & World Stories